guillemcordoba/reveal.js-eliminate-emtpy-line/README.md

 # reveal.js-eliminate-emtpy-lines

-A [Reveal.js](https://revealjs.com/) plugin to eliminate line breaks in <pre> tags in lines that don't contain anything other than an html tag.
+A [Reveal.js](https://revealjs.com/) plugin to eliminate line breaks in &lt;pre&gt; tags in lines that don't contain anything other than an html tag.

 ## Installation